Five Functions that Increase 3D CAD Productivity

 Function Number Two:

-Drag & Drop Design and the Catalog - Common parts at your fingertips
+Common parts at your fingertips

 There are a few programs out that that allow you to drag and drop primitive shapes.
 IronCAD capability is much more sophisticated.
 You can drag & drop multitude of standard shapes from the standard catalogs to do your design.
 These are positive and negative features and shapes.
 You can create custom catalogs of special features, parts and assemblies.
 All of the shapes have handles to quickly adjust the size or to match other shapes or parts and are based on editable sketches.